TrumanGIT/True-North/README.md

 Modding Skyrim in 2025 is no easy task.
 To get the best possible experience, you need to master countless tools — xEdit, DynDOLOD, xLODGen, Grass Cache, Creation Kit, Pandora, Synthesis, Wrye Bash (the list goes on and on).
 Let me handle all of that for you.

-True North brings the greatest mods together into one cohesive, carefully curated experience — so you can spend less time tweaking, and more time exploring﻿.
-As a mod developer myself, you can rest easy knowing I’ve meticulously crafted this list to make the most of your system, wasting as few resources as possible ﻿while still delivering that next-gen Skyrim experience.
  NO ADDITIONAL SETUP REQUIRED PLUG AND PLAY.

 [🗺️ The Vision]